JID-2111/DBTester/README.md

 ## Packaging for Production

-To package apps for the local platform:
+> Building for current OS

 ```
 npm run package